Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

-To address the computational cost of standard GPs, efficient approximations have been developed to preserve Bayesian uncertainty quantification at reduced cost \cite{quinonero2005unifying, titsias2009variational, rahimi2007random}.
+Given a labeled dataset, the mean and covariance of the posterior and predictive distributions admit closed-form solutions directly yielding UQ; however, standard inference requires $\mathcal{O}(n^3)$ matrix inversion, so practical systems rely on sparse/approximate methods \cite{quinonero2005unifying, titsias2009variational, rahimi2007random}.
 Recent advancements have also explored the integration of GPs with deep learning architectures to leverage the strengths of both approaches \cite{damianou2013deep, bradshaw2017adversarial}.
-This integration enhances the ability to quantify uncertainty in complex data representations.